One-page website, multipage website: your heart sways between the two…

-When you launch a new product, you have a specific message to deliver, you also need to convince your prospects that your product is the one they need.
+When you launch a new product, you have a specific message to deliver.
+You also need to convince your potential customers that your product is the one they need.

-In this context, and if you have specific marketing goals, a 1 page website design is perfectly suitable.
+In this context, and if you have specific marketing goals, a one-page website design is perfectly suitable.

 👉 Event planning